ditcham-park-coding-club/dpu-platform/objects/README.md

 * `buoyancy`: This is the floaty-ness of the object.
 Gravity pulls objects down, and this pulls objects up.
 A value of ten will make the object float in the middle of the screen.
 Less than that, it will sink under gravity; more, and it will float to the top of the screen.
 If you don't include this, the value will be `0.0` (not floaty at all).
 * `portable`: This can be either `True` or `False`.
 By itself this property does nothing, but another object (say, a character), might check if an object is portable and allow the player to pick it up.
 * `on_frame`: This is a function that defines how the object behaves all the time.
 We'll look more at this in the Behaviour section below.
-* `action`: A function that defines some behaviour of the object _when another object, like a character, interacts with it_.
+* `action`: A function that defines some behaviour of the object when another object, like a character, interacts with it.
 We'll also see how this works below.

 You can also add any other code you like to the script.
 This code will run right at the beginning of the game, before anything is shown on the screen.